ChrisMaherLab/SV-Hotspot/README.md

 	--plot-layout			plot orientation	<string>	[ orientation of the peak plot (wide or narrow). default: narrow ]
  ```

-### Test SV-HotSpot
+### How to run SV-HotSpot using Docker?
-To test SV-HotSpot, we have provided an example data available in "test_data" folder specifically for identifying SV hotspots affecting androgen receptor (AR) gene.
+We have provided an example data available in "test_data" folder specifically for identifying SV hotspots affecting androgen receptor (AR) gene.
 To read more about this study, please refer to this [Cell paper](https://www.cell.com/cell/abstract/S0092-8674(18)30842-0).

-To run the test, use the following command:
+To run SV-HotSpot on this test data, use the following command:
 ```
 docker run -v /local/folder:/data chrismaherlab/sv-hotspot sv-hotspot -g hg38 -C chrX \
               --sv /data/test_data/sv.bedpe -e /data/test_data/exp.tsv \